The book provides a nice summary of economic events of recent past (~50 years) and builds upon the case for coming 10 years.

 Vietnam even though wish to have Chinese style economic growth has failed due to its inability to handle foreign inflows properly and take harsh steps like China to build infrastructure.
 An attempt to jump too fast (Intel’s plant) has been an audacious attempt.
 The education system is still weak and the government spending is fueling inflation.

 African countries suffer from poor infrastructure and are primarily commodity exporters but (at least) the emergence of democracy and end of civil wars has given some hope.
-Nigeria has shown promise due to strong leader (Jonathan) and stable government.
+Nigeria has shown promise due to the strong leader (Jonathan) and stable government.

 Predictions for coming years